cityofaustin/atd-data-lake/docs/tech_architecture.md

 | System Architecture <br><img src="figures/pipeline.png" width="900">
 |---

-> TODO: Change the figure to have Socrata as the output.

 A PostgREST database `data_lake_catalog` acts as an inventory.
 It contains pointers to the data files with collection and processing dates and other metadata.
 A process within the City infrastructure reads files from the source, catalogs them, and uploads to the cloud storage resource (which is currently AWS S3).
 The bucket has a "year/month/day/data source" file structure.

 Within the AWS S3 are three layers: `raw`, `rawjson` and `ready`.
 The purpose of the `raw` layer is to fetch data from various sources and place untouched files into the Data Lake.
 It preserves the integrity of the original data and leverages low-cost cloud storage.
 Because the Data Lake is in its early stages of development, maintaining raw data integrity allows for later flexibility in processing.
 For example, if a different way of standardizing the data for a more complex data integration effort is established, the raw data can still be accessed.
 This also removes the burden of long-term storage from the peripheral sensors.
 Older files here can eventually be archived (e.g. with S3 Glacier).